 - You will need to export/bounce/consolidate/print the “stems” of each of the tracks in your multitrack session for mixing.
 This will produce one .WAV (or AIFF) file for each track that all start at the same time.
 This is crucial for keeping the tracks in time with each other.

 - Export the WAV files at their original sampling rate and bit depth.
 Do convert the sample rate.
 I will do so if needed.

 - Compress all of your .WAV files into a .ZIP or .RAR archive.
-If your ZIP file is greater than 2GB, please break it apart into multiple files.
-WinRAR is a good tool for this.

 - Below are some guides on how to export stems from some popular DAWs.

 Logic Pro | Pro Tools | Reaper | Ableton Live | Cubase | GarageBand | Audacity